Basketball Defense – Notes or Rick Torbett's Dynamic DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-This article discusses and presents some notes on Rick Torbett's (BetterBasketball.com) "Dynamic Defense" set of three DVDs.
+This article discusses and presents some notes on Rick Torbett's (BetterBasketball.com) "Dynamic Defense".
 Rick is the innovator of the highly acclaimed "Read and React Offense", and he, along with retired NBA Coach Dick Helm, has now come up with this excellent defensive system, called "Dynamic Defense".

 This article is an introduction, an outline only, highlighting key points.
 If you really want to learn this system and apply it to your own team, you must get the DVD set.
 There are many details not covered here.
 I highly recommend the reader obtain this excellent defensive DVD set to get all of the details, and the many video clips and discussions that really demonstrate all of the concepts.
 The DVDs include numerous drills, not just defensive drills, but also many footwork, speed, agility and quickness drills.

 The third DVD is "Mental Toughness", which I found really interesting, dealing with sports psychology (I'm thinking it might even help me with my golf game!).

 DVD #1 presents the framework and introduction.
 This is a step by step curriculum and applies to all defenders and all types of defenses (man-to-man, zones, presses, etc).
 Dynamic Defense also serves as a framework for measuring the defensive abilities of each individual player as well as the team.
 Four Levels (1, 2, 3 and 4) form the framework.
 You (and players themselves) can categorize each player as a level 1, 2, 3, or 4 defender (discussed below).